 The college generally awards credit at the same level as credit was granted at the originating institution (e.g., a first year course will transfer in as 100-level, a second year course as 200-level).
-Exceptions to this general rule include a second college writing course which usually transfers in as Writing 202 and introductory physics courses which often transfer in as Physics 210/211.
+Exceptions to this general rule include introductory, calculus-based physics courses which often transfer in as Physics 210/211.